 Management of data for various stakeholders

 QR code based blockchain solutions can enable enableall the participants with permission in the care delivery process can continue to use their information systems while exchanging patient records.
 Blockchain creates an unchangeable single source of truth (a shared ledger).
 This single-source acts as a master record for all transactions, containing information on each transaction that has occurred.
 Consider each transaction to be a modification to a patient record that requires real-time data sharing between several parties.
 Lack of communication can cause many referral issues.
 Automating the referral process can solve such matters.

 Blockchain is a great way to automate referrals since it allows for safe, real-time data transmission between parties, which reduces the chances for mistakes, inconsistencies, and missed connections.
 Each essential actor in the referral process (providers, personnel, payers, and members of the care team) have real-time information in a blockchain scenario.
 Blockchain in healthcare helps in easy and quick sharing of data.
 The Qr code can also be extended to make digital payments swift and secure.

 An industry where time is truly priceless, time saving mechanisms, like easy QR code generation and swift sharing can prove to be an asset.
 Furthermore, because provider groups have a better understanding of referrals in real-time, they can decrease network leakage.

 Increase the efficiency within the system

 Blockchain, provides a solution to the challenges of delayed payments, refused claims, and patient data sharing.
+While there are still challenges of blockchain in healthcare, it definitely has a lot of potential.
 The blockchain has the potential to speed up the payment process between insurers and providers.
 Putting codes on the distributed ledger might reduce the mistakes in medical billing.
 Giving insurers the capacity to offer clear and accurate cost data upfront makes billing more automated.
 Both the patient and insurer can access the data in a safe environment.